Engelandvaarders and Refugees:

 In 1946 Joop and his wife left England to return to the

-Netherlands but in May 1947 they travelled to Australia where Joop took
+Netherlands but in May 1947 they traveled to Australia where Joop took

 up